-When the ICMP protocol divorced from the first Internet routing protocol GGP, one of the first functions added to ICMP was the ICMP Timestamp message, which is similar to the ICMP Echo message, but carries timestamps with millisecond resolution.
+When the ICMP protocol divorced from the first Internet routing protocol GGP, one of the first functions added to ICMP was the ICMP Timestamp message, which is similar to the ICMP Echo message, but carries timestamps with millisecond resolution [59].
 Experiments with these messages used Fuzzballs and the very first implementation of ICMP.
-In fact, the first use of the name PING (Packet InterNet Groper) can be found in RFC-889 [33].
-While the hosts and gateways did not at first synchronize clocks, they did record timestamps with a granularity of 16 ms or 1 ms, which could be used to measure roundtrip times and synchronize experiments after the fact.
-Statistics collected this way were used for the analvsis and refinement of early TCP algorithms, especially the parameter estimation schemes used by the retransmission timeout algorithm.
+In fact, the first use of the name PING (Packet InterNet Groper) can be found in RFC-889 [51].
+Related experiments were later reported by Cole [3].

+While the hosts and gateways did not at first have synchronize clocks, they did record timestamps with a granularity of 16 ms or 1 ms, which could be used to measure roundtrip times and synchronize experiments after the fact.
+Statistics collected this way were used for the analysis and refinement of early TCP algorithms, especially the parameter estimation schemes used by the retransmission timeout algorithm.

-The first comprehensive survey of NTP operating in the Internet was published in 1985 [30].
-Later surveys appeared in 1990 [24] and 1997 [8].
-The latest survey was a profound undertaking.
+The first comprehensive survey of NTP operating in the Internet was published in 1985 [48].
+Later surveys appeared in 1990 [42] and 1997 [27].
+The 1997 survey was a profound undertaking.
 It attempted to find and expose every NTP server and client in the public Internet using data collected by the standard NTP monitoring tools.
 After filtering to remove duplicates and falsetickers, the survey found over 185,000 client/server associations in over 38,000 NTP servers and clients.
-The results reported in [8] actually represented only a fraction of the total number of NTP servers and clients.
+The results actually represented only a fraction of the total number of NTP servers and clients.
 It is known from other sources that many thousands of NTP servers and clients lurk behind firewalls where the monitoring programs can't find them.
-Extrapolating from data provided about the estimated population in Norway, it is a fair statement that well over 100,000 NTP daemons are chiming the Internet and more likely several times that number.
+Extrapolating from data provided about the estimated population in Norway, it is a fair statement that well over 100,000 NTP daemons were prowling the Internet in 1997 and more likely several times that number.
 Recently, a NTP client was found hiding in a standalone print server.
 The next one may be found in an alarm clock.

-The paper [20] is a slightly tongue-in-cheek survey of the timescale, calendar and metrology issues involved in computer network timekeeping.
+The paper [39] is a slightly tongue-in-cheek survey of the timescale, calendar and metrology issues involved in computer network timekeeping.
 Of particular interest in that paper was how to deal with leap seconds in the UTC timescale.
-While provisions are available in NTP to disseminate leap seconds throughout the NTP timekeeping community, means to anticipate their scheduled occurrence was not implemented in radio, satellite and modem services until relatively recently and not all radios and only a handful of kernels support them.
-If fact, on the thirteen occasions since NTP began in the Internet the behavior of the NTP subnet on and shortly after each leap second could only be described in terms of a pinball machine.
+While provisions are available in NTP to disseminate leap seconds throughout the NTP subnet, means to anticipate their scheduled occurrence was not implemented in radio, satellite and modem services until relatively recently and not all radios and only a handful of kernels support leap seconds.
+If fact, on the eleven leap second occasions since NTP began in the Internet until 1997, the behavior of the NTP subnet on and shortly after each leap could only be described in terms of a pinball machine.